fdformula/MathlyLua/README.md

 ZeroBrane Studio (https://studio.zerobrane.com/), a lightweight Lua IDE for various platforms.
 It comes with multiple versions of Lua.

 Microsoft Windows users may download on this very page the file, `cudatext-for-mathly-win-*.7z`, including Lua 5.4.8.
 Run [7zip](https://7-zip.org/) to extract it to C:\ (the root directory of the C drive).
+Do not change the name of the folder, C:\cygwin.
 [CudaText](https://cudatext.github.io/) is a very good "IDE" for Lua and running mathly as well.
 Quite a few CudaText plugins are included.
 Some are customized and even have new features added.
 While in CudaText, press
 ```
   F1               to open help document on current Lua/mathly function